oscscull/oscscull.github.io/content/articles/on-writing-a-blog.md

 surrounded by family.
 And Keiko and the girls have all benefitted from the opportunity to learn a lot of English.
 On the other hand, we've struggled to get off the ground financially, have been stuck in the small town I grew up in since we've arrived and struggled to get much of a social life together.

-Personally, I feel I've sacrificed a lot these last couple of years.
+Personally, I feel I've sacrificed a lot for my family these last couple of years.
 There's a satisfaction in that, and I'm hopeful we'll all reap the benefits of those sacrifices for years to come.
 Sitting here now, flying in less than 24 hours, I think I can truly say the girls lives have been enriched by the experience.
 I hope that Keiko and I have a chance to pursue our own interests and lives a little more on the other side, while holding onto what we've made here.